Kashtarq10/Kashtarq10.github.io/_pages/cv.md

 Education
 ======
-* The University of Texas at Arlington Arlington, TX, USA _Master of Science – Information Systems_
+* The University of Texas at Arlington, TX, USA *_Master of Science – Information Systems, May 2025_
-* West Bengal University of Technology Kolkata, WB, IND _Bachelor of Technology – Computer Science and Engineering_
+* West Bengal University of Technology, WB, IND *_Bachelor of Technology – Computer Science and Engineering, August 2018_

 Work experience
 ======